Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Static and Time-Varying Graph Factor Analysis

-We first describe the static graph factor analysis (SGFA) \cite{dong2016}, which introduces a model for the generation of graph signals.
-Subsequently, we introduce a time-varying graph factor analysis (TGFA), which extends SGFA to formulate the time-varying graph learning problems studied in this paper.
+We first describe SGFA \cite{dong2016}, which introduces a model for the generation of graph signals.
+Subsequently, we introduce TGFA, which extends SGFA to formulate the time-varying graph learning problems studied in this paper.